dngamage/disaster-response-pipeline/README.md

 ## Description
 This Project is part of Data Science Nanodegree Program conducted by Udacity in collaboration with **Figure Eight**.
 The dataset contains pre-labelled tweets and messages from real-life disaster events.
 The project aim is to build a Natural Language Processing (NLP) model to categorize messages on a real time basis.

+The best performing machine learning model will be deployed as a web app where the user can test their own tentative messages to see how they would be classified with the models I selected and trained.
+Through the web app the user can also consult visualizations of the clean and transformed data.

 This project is divided in the following key sections:

 - Processing data, building an ETL pipeline to extract data from source, clean the data and save them in a SQLite DB